Top Pot Doughnuts

 Top Pot Doughnuts is a chain of coffee and doughnut cafes started in the Capitol Hill neighborhood of Seattle, Washington.

 Top Pot began in February 2002 and was started by brothers Mark and Michael Klebeck.

 Locations

-As of 16 November 2023, Top Pot has 18 cafe locations throughout the Puget Sound region, and three in Texas, though they are only made at their downtown Seattle and Bellevue locations and shipped to other locations in the region by truck.
-Their recipe is used for the doughnuts sold in more than 7,000 Starbucks stores in the U.S. and Canada and also for doughnuts sold by Seattle-area grocer QFC.
-Top Pot Doughnuts are the official doughnut at Lumen Field, home of the Seattle Seahawks and Seattle Sounders.
+As of 16 November 2023, Top Pot has 17 cafe locations throughout the Puget Sound region, though they are only made at their downtown Seattle and Bellevue locations and shipped to other locations in the region by truck.
+Their recipes are used for the doughnuts sold in more than 7,000 Starbucks stores in the U.S. and Canada and also for doughnuts sold by Seattle-area grocer QFC.
+Top Pot Doughnuts are the official doughnut at Lumen Field, home of the Seattle Seahawks and Seattle Sounders FC.
 In 2011, Top Pot became the official doughnut and coffee of the National Lacrosse League team Washington Stealth.
 Starting in 2011, Top Pot Doughnuts expanded their offerings to grocery stores in Washington, Oregon, and California, including regional chain QFC.